tonsky/tonsky.me/site/blog/unicode/index.md

 # Wouldn’t UTF-32 be easier for everything?

+NO.

 It’s easy to think that if we allocate 4 bytes for every codepoint, some things become easier.
-Like, `strlen(s) == sizeof(s) / 4`, taking first 3 characters is just taking 12 bytes, etc.
+Like, `strlen(s) == sizeof(s) / 4`, taking the first 3 characters is just taking 12 bytes, etc.

-Unfortunately, no. The problem is called “extended grapheme clusters”, or graphemes for short.
+Unfortunately, it doesn’t work this way.
+The problem is called “extended grapheme clusters”, or graphemes for short.

 A grapheme is a minimally distinctive unit of writing in the context of a particular writing system.
-Basically, it’s what user thinks of as a character.
+Basically, it’s what the user thinks of as a character.

 The problem is, in Unicode, some graphemes are encoded with multiple codepoints!

 For example, `ö` (a single grapheme) is encoded in Unicode as `o` (U+006F Latin Small Letter O) + `¨` (U+0308 Combining Diaeresis).
 Two codepoints!

-Same goes for emoji, for example:
+The same goes for emojis, for example:

 - <code class="emoji">☹️</code> is `U+2639` + `U+FE0F`
 - <code class="emoji">🇺🇳</code> is `U+1F1FA` + `U+1F1F3`
 - <code class="emoji">🚵🏻‍♀️</code> is `U+1F6B5` + `U+1F3FB` + `U+200D` + `U+2640` + `U+FE0F`

+One grapheme, multiple codepoints.
 These can get quite long.
-There’s no limit, as far as I know.
+There’s no limit, even, as far as I know.

-Anyways.
-The problem is, just like with UTF-8, you can’t just take part of that sequence and expect anything good happen.
-What is considered a single unit of writing by human should be added, copied, edited or deleted as a whole.
+The problem here is similar to variable-lenght encoding’s problem: you can’t just take a part of that sequence and expect anything good to happen.
+What is considered a single unit of writing by humans should be added, copied, edited, or deleted as a whole.
+Only now we are talking about sequences that span multiple codepoints.

-Otherwise, you get bugs like this:
+Failure to respect grapheme clusters leads to bugs like this:

 error1.png